spsharman/getting-started-with-aci/README.md

 # ACI NAC for "getting-started-with-cisco-aci-6.0-v1.1"

-This code is was created for the CISCOU-2065 which was presented at Cisco Live 2025 in San Diego.
+This code is was created for the CISCOU-2065 presentation at Cisco Live 2025 in San Diego.

 ## Getting started